CDN APIs for Hybrid Implementations

 Next, use updateMrtRule to update the expression:

-to remove Managed Runtime routing for that ruleset:
+If you want to remove all Managed Runtime routing rules, use deleteMrtRuleset:

 When you complete your phased rollout or if you are launching a new site, you can choose to route all traffic for a zone to Managed Runtime using a single expression: